 Reigate and Banstead Borough Council works in partnership with most housing associations operating in the area.
 The Council has nomination rights to most housing association properties in the Borough and nominates applicants from the Housing Register to any vacancies.
 The housing associations themselves tend not to hold their own registers and rely mostly on council nominations.

-Your application will be assessed according to your level of housing need and placed in one of 4 bands, A to D. We will take into account your current property, situation and your reasons for wanting a move when placing you in the correct band.
+Your application will be assessed according to your level of housing need and placed in one of 5 bands, A to D or band H. We will take into account your current situation, your property and your reasons for wanting a move when placing you in the relevant band.
 For more information on the criteria for each band click here.